 Lymphedema is a condition that causes swelling in the body tissues.
-It can happen in any part of the body, but it usually develops in the arms or legs.
+It can be in any part of the body, but it usually is in the arms or legs.

-It is important to identify and treat lymphedema immediately.
-It can get worse if not treated on time.
-The most important symptoms of lymphedema are pain and swelling, but it can be managed by diet and some lifestyle changes.
+It is necessary to identify and treat lymphedema immediately and can get worse if not treated on time.
+The most important symptoms of lymphedema are pain and swelling, but you can manage through diet and some lifestyle changes.

 What causes lymphedema?

 If your tumour grows more significant in size to block a lymph node, it can cause lymphedema.
 Sometimes during cancer surgery, lymph nodes are removed.
 It can also cause lymphedema.
 Sometimes, radiation therapy can damage lymph nodes, leading to fluid build-up and lymphedema.